 Snack and Supplements

-Labs and labradoodles should get treats consisting of products made mainly of beef or chicken.
+Labs and labradoodles should get treats consisting of products made mainly of beef or chicken, or fish- PROTEINS!
 This provides a healthy high protein snack for the dog.
 I also recommend snacks such as apples with the skin, carrots, trimmed fat from beef and chicken- cooked of course, mixed in with their kibble.
-Rawhides, bully sticks and pig ears are also good choices.
+Bully sticks and pig ears are also good choices.
 Stay clear of rawhides.
 These contain bleach, glue, and are difficult on the dogs digestive system.
 Amazingly, a dogs stomach acid is 5 times more powerful than a humans!

 Dogs can benefit from certain supplements just as humans can.
-I recommend a fish oil pill.
-I also recommend a glucosamine supplement after a couple of years of age just as a preventative maintenance for the hips and joints.
+I recommend a fish oil pill, or salmon oil.
+Glucosamine can be given to dogs when they become older, should they develop arthritis.
 The same supplements that humans use can be given to dogs, just in different doses.

 I give my adults the same supplements of fish oil, flax seed oil, and glucosamine that I use.

 "Waggin Train" makes excellent dog treats!
 Their products are made of chicken or beef with few other ingredients!
-I recommend a high quality dog food consisting of 25/30% protein and 15/20% fat.
+I recommend a high quality dog food consisting of 25/30% protein and about 20% fat.
 Remember, dogs get most of their caloric needs from fat and protein!

 Rubber or pillow type toys need to be given with caution as a pup or adult can shred them up and not only make a terrific mess but also ingest some of the product which can be dangerous and unhealthy.